 I received my Ph.D. in Psychology in 2002 with an emphasis on brain behavior and cognitive science.
 I later completed post-doctoral fellowships in music cognition and hearing science.
 In 2006, I founded the SMART (Science of Music, Auditory Research and Technology) lab at Ryerson.
 Our lab is concerned with questions at the intersection of music, mind, and action.
-We have made various contributions to the field of music cognition, often addressing basic questions concerning the perception and production of song.
-In recent years, our projects have branched out to deal with vocal-emotional communication in clinical populations.
-Novel interventions that we’ve developed for rehabilitation of communication often involve some form of singing.
+Our approach to these questions is best described as embodied and neurodynamic.
+We have made various contributions to music science, hearing science, and emotion science.
 In addition to scholarly work, my lab is deeply interested in knowledge translation and extramural partnerships.
-Successful translations of our research include a train-horn standard, a sensory substitution technology supporting perception of music by deaf individuals, algorithms for emotion-based musical search, the TorontoSoundMap project, concerts featuring music without sound, and community-based choirs.
+Successful translations of our research include a train-horn standard, a sensory substitution technology, algorithms for musical mood induction, and the rehabilitation of vocal-emotional communication through community-based choirs.

 My undergraduate teaching interests include courses concerning perception and cognition.
 At the graduate level, I have taught courses in research methods.
 I have had the privilege of supervising a number of excellent theses at both the undergraduate and graduate level.